configcat/github-action-feature-flag-cleanup/README.md

-# ConfigCat Feature Flag Cleanup with GitHub Actions
+# ConfigCat Feature Flag Cleanup for GitHub Actions

-This GitHub Action is an utility that discovers ConfigCat feature flag usages in your source code and validates them against your own ConfigCat configuration dashboard.
+This GitHub Action is a utility that discovers [ConfigCat feature flag](https://configcat.com) usages in your source code and validates them against your own feature flags on the [ConfigCat Dashboard](https://app.configcat.com).
 Documentation: https://github.com/configcat/feature-flag-reference-validator

-## How to use
+## To get started
-Get your API Key from your [ConfigCat Dashboard](https://app.configcat.com/connect) and store it as a [GitHub secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) with the name `CONFIG_CAT_API_KEY` in your repository settings.
+1. Get your API Key from [ConfigCat Dashboard](https://app.configcat.com/connect) and store it as a [GitHub secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) under the name `CONFIG_CAT_API_KEY` in your repository settings.

-In yourt GitHub repository create a new Actions workflow.
+2. Create a new Actions workflow in your GitHub repo.

 - **If you already have an `action.yml` file:** Copy and paste the `ConfigCatFeatureFlagCleanup` job declaration below into the jobs section in your `action.yml` file.
 - **If you don't already have a workflow file:** Create a new file titled `action.yml` in the `.github/workflows` directory of your repository.
-Paste the following code in the **Edit file** section:
+Copy and paste the following code to `action.yml`.

 ```yaml
 on: push